dziga/buz/README.md

 Running the game:

 	grunt connect

-And you will have the boilerplate example running on http://localhost:8000
+And you will have game running on http://localhost:8000

 Note that you may have to edit the file `Gruntfile.js` if you need to better dictate the order your files load in.
 Note how by default the game.js and resources.js are specified in a specific order.

 -------------------------------------------------------------------------------
+Powered by melonJS
-Copyright (C) 2011 - 2014 Olivier Biot, Jason Oster, Aaron McLeod melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)
+melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)